 Have a Hobby

-For the rest of us, How to Find More Time in Your Day – A Busy Mom’s Guide may help.
+For the rest of us, How to Find More Time in Your Day – A Busy Mom’s Guide will help.

 Use the simple trick linked above, or take a close look at our busy day, and you will probably find little pockets of time where you can incorporate something you love into your day.
 Enjoy painting?
 Take the nap hour to paint.
 Love to crochet?
 Sit down in the playroom with your littles and crochet while they play.
 Bring back something you used to enjoy before you had kids, and incorporate it into your day.